 - Use the fork to push food onto the spoon.

 Thai people love to season and spice things up.
-Unlike in upscale Western restaurants or nice sushi establishments, you don’t have to worry about adding extra sauces and seasonings to your food.
+Unlike in upscale Western restaurants or nice sushi establishments, you don’t have to worry about insulting anyone by adding extra sauces and seasonings to your food.
 But taste a dish first: Some authentic Thai food, like curry, can be especially spicy!

 Don’t Use Your Left Hand